Arshdeep00001/NodeJS_Bootcamp_FreeCodeCamp/1) NodeJS Intro.md

 We can do the same in VanillaJS in browser console.
 To close the repl we use Ctrl+C

 We will get to know How Node evaluates our serious application code using CLI in the next Files.........

+(If at any point in the course you need to compare any of your code with the course creater's code, you can visit johnsmilga.com -> Projects)